About

 Annual Work Plans

-CIB Annual Work Plans are written to meet EPA requirements for award of funds pursuant to Section 320 of the Clean Water Act.
+CIB Annual Work Plans are written to meet EPA requirements for the award of funds pursuant to Section 320 of the Clean Water Act.
 They serve as an agreement between the Center for the Inland Bays and the U.S. Environmental Protection Agency for work to be carried out throughout the fiscal year focused on the implementation of the Delaware Inland Bays Comprehensive Conservation and Management Plan via research, demonstration, education/outreach, and habitat restoration activities.

 The Delaware Center for the Inland Bays will implement the Inland Bays Comprehensive Conservation and Management Plan (CCMP) through a series of new and ongoing projects implementing various CCMP Action Plans and Tactics.